wearefrank/ladybug/README.md

 * Change directory to your checkout of ladybug-frontend.
 * The Node Package Manager (npm) includes another package manager, pnpm.
 We use that one because it is more stable.
 Enable it by executing the command `corepack enable`.
 You should do this in a command prompt that runs with administrator permissions.
 * Use `pnpm -v` to check that you have the right version of pnpm.
 The version you are using should equal the version that is asked in `package.json`.
 In `package.json` you have a line like: `"packageManager": "pnpm@x.x.x"`.
-* Run `pnpm install --frozen-lock` to install your dependencies.
+* Run `pnpm install --frozen-lockfile` to install your dependencies.
 The flag ensures that you get exactly the same dependencies as the other developers have.
 If you want to include a new dependency, update `package.json` and do `pnpm install`.
 File `pnpm-lock.yaml` will be updated, the list of all dependencies including dependencies of other dependencies.
 Check in `pnpm-lock.yaml` to ensure that other developers will update to the same dependencies as you.
 If it is not your intention to introduce a new dependency, then do not check-in `pnpm-lock.yaml`!.
 If you made an error with these installation instructions, you may have unwanted updates of the file.
 * In case you don't have a direct internet connection you might need to set HTTPS_PROXY, see https://docs.cypress.io/guides/references/proxy-configuration.
 * Run `pnpm prepare` to prepare Git hooks.
 If you do not do this, you will not be able to commit or push in the ladybug-frontend project.